I'm Julie Daniluk, RHN, NNCP.

 - All my greatest fashion finds have come from thrift stores.
 I just adore recycling clothes and hunt for vintage 1960s dresses.
 You can check out my latest finds when I appear on The Marilyn Denis Show on CTV.

-- I dislike coffee - even though my husband owns an organic, fair-trade espresso bar called Rise Espresso.
-I'm a tea-totaler and sip awesome mixed brews that I like to forage when I travel to my teaching events.
+- I dislike coffee - even though my husband has owned an organic, fair-trade espresso bar.
+I'm a tea-totaler and sip awesome mixed brews that I like to forage when I travel to my coaching events.
 My record for live events and media appearances in one year is 184, and I plan to break that!

 - I have cold feet and a warm heart.
 I sleep with a hot water bottle between my feet to balance my body.
 I believe strongly in regular detoxification and I have developed several popular online programs to help people cleanse safely.